BU-Spark/CS506Spring2021Repository/SustainablePurchasing/Final Deliverable/README.md

 - We can see that the school of dental medicine has the smallest order interval, with an average of 23 days.

-**Purchaseing Pattern for the most frequently-requested paper product: **
+**Ordering Pattern for the most frequently-requested paper product:**

 - For paper, using the most frequent requests from the office, which is FIREWORX Colored Paper.
 It's ordered every 1.12 days on average.
 The data is mainly concentrated between ordering multiple times a day to ordering once every nine days.
 A large frequency interval occurs with 194 days from 2018-12-20 to 2019-07-02.
 It may happens due to some double ordering before and only to find that the demand is saturated later.